 Kilifi Recycle increases the value of plastic waste by manufacturing construction materials, specifically tiles and bricks, from plastic and sand alone, creating a circular economy and incentivising the cleaning up of polluted environments.

 Majicom’s patented technology is based on a new method of water treatment that accelerates photocatalysis – the disinfection of water from many common organic contaminants under solar illumination.
 This innovative technology allows faster and more effective (efficiency of E.coli disinfection rate up to 13x higher than titanium dioxide) sunlight-driven water treatment and its simple delivery allows it to be conducted off-grid.

 The Morepak team emerged from the 2020 Cambridge Fruit and Veg Makeathon with a new product that will aim to provide more durable packaging for farmers making the journey from farm to market.

-Formerly know as CamBike Sensor, open-seneca are developing a low-cost mobile citizen science air pollution sensor network.
+Formerly known as CamBike Sensor, open-seneca has developed a low-cost mobile citizen science air pollution sensor network.
 The open source sensor hub is currently being adapted to consider the challenges and opportunities of measuring air quality in urban environments of developing countries.